 Hi, I'm Adam Enfroy from AdamEnfroy.com and this is my story.
 I hope it gives you an idea of who I really am.

-Jessica Serna (from Texas, USA) started My Curly Adventures over 5 years ago.
+Jessica Serna (from Texas, USA) started My Curly Adventures about 6 years ago.

 Hello!
 My name is Jessica and I am the Content Creator, Blogger, and Influencer of MyCurlyAdventures which inspires people to travel more through finding exciting adventures close to home!